-Under the previous payment method, hospitals were required to bill outpatient hospital services using one of the District-designated 'visit codes' which included mostly evaluation and management CPT codes.
-The presence of the visit codes did not interfere with accurate payment of the claims when they were reprocessed under EAPGs.
+Before the implementation of EAPGs, hospitals were required to bill outpatient hospital services using one of the District-designated 'visit codes' which included mostly evaluation and management CPT codes.
 Now that EAPGs are activated in the DC Medicaid system, hospitals no longer have to use the visit codes in order to receive claim payment.